xinyuz1996/TAA_Consulting/README.md

-# ST 841: Statistical Practice Fall 2020
+# ST 841: Statistical Practice Fall 2020 -- Group 7
 This is Github repository that contains all the codes and reports of the project.

 * Instructor: Emily H. Griffith
 * TA:  Lili Wu

-# This is the description of final files submitted by group 7
+## Group Mmber

 * Drew Hollis: anhollis@ncsu.edu